-Login type е Helpdesk details Individual Shareholders Members facing any technical issue in login can contact NSDL helpdesk by sending a request at holding securities in evoting@nsdl.co.in or call at toll free no.: 1800 1020 990 and 1800 22 44 30 demat mod de with NSDL Individual Shareholders Members facing any technical issue in login can contact CDSL helpdesk by sending a request at holding securities in helpdesk.evoting@cdslindia.com or contact at 022- 23058738 or 022-23058542-43 demat mod de with CDSL
+Login type Helpdesk details Individual Shareholders holding securities in demat mode with NSDL Members facing any technical issue in login can contact NSDL helpdesk by sending a request at evoting@nsdl.co.in or call at 022 - 4886 7000 and 022 - 2499 7000 Individual Shareholders holding securities in demat mode with CDSL Members facing any technical issue in login can contact CDSL helpdesk by sending a request at helpdesk.evoting@cdslindia.com or contact at toll free no. 1800 22 55 33

-B) Login Method for Shareholders other than Individual Shareholders holding securities in demat mode and Shareholders holding securities in physical mode.
+B) Login Method for e-Voting and joining virtual meeting for Shareholders other than Individual Shareholders holding securities in demat mode and Shareholders holding securities in physical mode.